 Pupils will also complete a Project consisting of an extended period of practical work and analysis.
+This accounts for 25% of the final award.
 It is essential that pupils engage with this and commit time in school to carrying out practical work as well as time at home to write up their work as it progresses.

 Homework: Pupils are expected to review their notes and do any required additional reading and preparation as this is viewed as essential consolidation of coursework.
-Summary notes and tutorial questions are also made available to help consolidate learning beyond the classroom.
+Summary notes and tutorial questions are also made available to help consolidate learning beyond the classroom